Duet3D/wiki-content/Duet3D_hardware/Accessories/Duet3D_ADC_daughterboard.md

 1. Power supply noise can be minimised.
 1. Ground loops can be avoided

-Even if a separate supply is required for the sensors than for the duet (for example the Duet is running at 48V and the sensors need 30V.
-It is generally still a good option to use the power pass though. which the ground configured as below.
+Even if a separate supply is required for the sensors than for the Duet (for example the Duet is running at 48V and the sensors need 30V) it is generally still a good option to use the power pass through, with the ground configured as below.

 ### Using the Duet power supply to power the sensor(s)
 Connect either +VIN or +12V power from the Duet to the VIN terminal of the 2-pin connector on the daughter board (this is the left-hand terminal when looking into the 2-pin connector).
 You do not need to connect the right-hand terminal.
 Fit a jumper to the PWR_GND_SEL pins.
 This will connect the Power Ground terminals on the input terminal blocks to Duet ground.